Shamontiel's Bookshelf & Author Interviews

 Jones, Tayari "Leaving Atlanta"

-Jones, Tayari "Silver Sparrow"
+Jones, Tayari "Silver Sparrow (Chicago Tribune review)" or "Silver Sparrow"

 Martin, Ann M. (Every single "Babysitter's Club" book she's written was beneficial to me as a pre-teen, and I'd stand by them all.
 I had 81 of her books.)